GeoDS/GNNFoodFlow/README.md

 Tags: Smart-Foodsheds, AI4CI

+Great News!
+The portal is now online at https://gnnfoodflowportal.pods.icicleai.tapis.io/ Please go to https://github.com/ICICLE-ai/GNNFoodFlowPortal/ for more updated information and better accessability

 ## Model Details
 - **Developed by**: Qianheng Zhang & ICICLE Team
 - **Funded by**: NSF AI Institute for Intelligent Cyberinfrastructure with Computational Learning in the Environment (ICICLE) (OAC 2112606)